VOID-SECURITY-PROJECT/blueSilence/README.md

 # blueSilence
 The most powerful Bluetooth DoS tool.

-Easy but useful script for Bluetooth DoS.
+Simple but useful script for Bluetooth DoS.

 **The author is not responsible for your actions**